Play Augmented Reality Games. Genesis Augmented Reality logo. Genesis AR Logo

 While Pokemon GO is just a game, it demonstrates how AR can be used to encourage purchases.
 For businesses, AR provides a new way to engage customers and promote their products.
 By using AR, businesses can give customers a preview of what they are selling, or provide exclusive deals and discounts that can be redeemed by scanning a QR code.

 In addition, businesses can use AR to create an immersive customer experience that will encourage them to come back for more.
-With so many potential applications, it is no wonder that AR is being embrace by businesses around the world.
+With so many potential applications, it is no wonder that AR is being embraced by businesses all around the world.

 It's no secret that returns are a huge pain point for retailers.
 In fact, returns cost the retail industry billions of dollars each year.
 But what if there was a way to reduce the number of returns?
 That's where augmented reality comes in.